 To answer this very question, I have penned a feature entitled, logically enough, Interested in vaping?
 Here's everything you need to know.
 It covers topics such as 'is vaping safe?' and 'what is a vape?' as well as more advanced topics relating to vaping, e-cigarettes and heated tobacco products.
 You can scroll down to the bottom of this buying guide to find a somewhat shorter version of it, if you are in a hurry.

 Where the average cartridge-based vaporiser uses sealed factory-filled pods that you throw in the bin when empty, this one uses refillable magnetic 2ml cartridges that can be used for at least ten refills before they need replacing.
 This opens up a whole new world of e-liquid flavours and VG/PG mixes that conventional sealed cartridge-based systems simply cannot match.
-The Osmall comes with just one empty cartridge but they’re readily available to buy online at around £5 a pair.
-All you have to do is buy an e-liquid of your choice and fill the cartridge via its redesigned side-mounted filling port.
+Like all cartridge-based models, it also means you can swap flavours at will simply by removing one cartridge and popping in another.
+The Osmall comes with just one empty cartridge but they’re readily available to buy online at around £6 a pair.
+All you have to do is buy an e-liquid flavour of your choice and strength, and fill the cartridge via its redesigned side-mounted filling port.

 Available in a range of eight rather dull colours and measuring just 8cm x 3cm, the budget-priced Osmall is an absolute cinch to use – since there are no on/off or draw activation buttons on board, you simply put lips to the mouthpiece and draw, baby, draw.